peterzieba/5Vpld/README.md

 <a href="">.TT2</a> - The Berkeley PLA file format.
 An intermediary file which CUPL.EXE can generate that can be used by the Atmel fitters.<br />
 <a href="https://en.wikipedia.org/wiki/EDIF">.EDF / .EDN</a> - EDIF is another type of netlist format.
 The Atmel fitter can use this as both an input, as well as an output.
 Yosys is capable of generating this format, however, one will still need a techmap for this to work.<br />
 <a href="https://en.wikipedia.org/wiki/Place_and_route">Fitter</a> - A fitter converts a netlist into the fusemap (.JED) file.
 Fitters are needed for the ATF150x CPLD devices.
 In more modern parlance, this is basically place & route.<br />
-.STD File - In the context of a fitter, the primitive/device library for PLA.
-This file is part of the Atmel ATF150x fitters.<br />
+ATMEL.STD File - Part of the Atmel ATF150x fitter, the primitive/device library for PLA.[^1]<br />
-.LIB File - In the context of a fitter, the primitive/device library for EDIF.
-This file is part of the Atmel ATF150x fitters.
+APRIM.LIB File - Part of the Atmel ATF150x fitter, the primitive/device library for EDIF.[^1]

 <a href="https://archive.org/details/JEDECJESD3C/mode/2up">.JED/JEDEC File</a> - A fuse map intended to be "burned/programmed" into a logic device.